Thursday, August 14, 2025

 I love Paris in the summertime

-Less people if you can avoid the tourists and the skies seem clear of pollution.
+Less people if you can avoid the tourists and the lack of traffic after le Grand Depart seemed to clear the sky of pollution.

 Of course the city empties out even more after the Grand Depart.

-Back in the July of 1985 I was walking in the Bois de Boulonge, which is much larger than Central Park.
-A Citroen pulled onto the grass near le Lac Inferior.
+A Citroen pulled onto the grass fifty feet beyond me.
 A family was inside.
 All their bags were packed on top of the sedan.
-An older man got out and pulled a well-coiffed poodle from the car.
+An older man in his forties got out and pulled a well-coiffed poodle from the car.
 His children were crying.
-He picked up a stick and threw it into the woods.
-The dog chased it and the family drove away.
+He picked up a stick from the ground and threw it into the woods.
+The dog chased the stick.
+The man jumped in the Citroen and the family drove away headed for the Alps, le Sud de France, or further afield in France.
 The big poodle came back and searched for the car.

 It was gone.